 Wash your pet’s bedding as well as your own.
 If the infestation is particularly bad, consider throwing away your pet’s bedding completely.

 Eliminating fleas is a lot of work and many common sprays won’t completely solve your problem.
 Rather than taking matters into your own hands, you should call an Aptive professional to help.
-Aptive’s dedicated team uses the best, eco-friendly methods to effectively remove fleas and to ensure that your home is protected for the future.
+Aptive’s dedicated team uses professional, effective methods to remove fleas and to ensure that your home is protected for the future.